kbase/staging_service/docs/development/development-tools.md

 We ensure that the configuration is available via `KB_DEPLOYMENT_CONFIG`.
 In our case we are using a configuration file already prepared for local usage.
 If you inspect it, you'll find that all directory references are relative to the current directory.
-We are referecing the `local.cfg` local configuration where it is stored in the codebase.
+We are referencing the `local.cfg` local configuration where it is stored in the codebase.

 We also ensure that the `staging_service` is included in the `PYTHONPATH`.